 All students are expected to understand all regulations in the College Catalog that may affect their academic progress, financial obligations, relationships with College authorities, transferability of credits for courses completed, acceptance of credits for graduation and eligibility to graduate.
+To this end, it is their responsibility to become familiar with the information below as well as in their Student Handbook.

-Students in doubt about the meaning of any College regulation should seek advice from their academic advisor, a counselor or an appropriate officer of the College.
+Students still in doubt about the meaning of any College regulation should seek advice from their academic advisor, a counselor or an appropriate officer of the College.